World leaders back Greece, vow to combat financial turmoil

 Merkel, increasingly isolated by a French-led push for a more growth-oriented approach, sought to play down the differences, saying: “Solid finances and growth belong inseparably together and should not be put into contrast.”

-Obama, who has pressed Europe for more growth-boosting measures like those he pursued at home, used his closing statement to remind euro-zone leaders that the stakes were high and there could be “enormous” costs if they failed.
+Obama, who has pressed Europe for more growth-boosting measures like those he pursued at home, used his closing statement to remind euro-zone leaders that the stakes were high and there could be “enormous” costs to the global economy if they failed.

-“Growth and jobs must be our top priority,” he said, reaffirming that Europe has the capacity to meet the challenge.
+“Growth and jobs must be our top priority,” he said, reaffirming his view that Europe has the capacity to meet the challenge.

 Marc Chandler, currency strategist at Brown Brothers Harriman, said: “It is significant that a group as weighty as the G8 backs Greece and reinforces the idea that Europe needs a strong union.
 It strengthens its hand.”